After almost exactly 7 years. After 691 posts. After 33,627 comments. After, after, after…it’s time to come out in the open.

 My name is Scott Hayes.
 My lovely wife, aka Mrs. Dude, is Deb.
 Breast cancer survivor and all around amazing person.
 And my wonderful Dudettes, both who have saved their own health through food, are Courtney and Madison.
 Courtney is on her way to becoming a health coach, focusing on how diet can help those with dealing with anxiety.
 On Instagram, she is at Becoming Courtney.
 Maddie is a sophomore at University of Delaware and is thriving.

 I was living in Bucks County, PA for 8 years but recently moved the Dude Ranch to New York City.
 I’m 53 years young.
 I have three older brothers and both of my parents, one an alcoholic and one bi-polar with addison’s disease, have sadly passed.
 I know…boooooring.
-So let’s talk about what’s next.

 So What Happens to Gluten Dude?